 Go on a castle tour, view flowers in the castle park or stroll on hiking trails.
 Swim, paddle, fish or take a bike ride.
 The nature reserve is a magical place for young and old.

 In Nyköping's western harbor is the new Sörmland Museum, which offers various exhibitions, events, courses, meetings, open collections and much more.
 With us, the green is in focus.
 Herbal and green dishes are the basis of our cooking, often with the animal kingdom as a seasoning.
 We primarily use organic and sustainable raw materials from the local area.
 With us, the entire raw material is utilized and prepared in a variety of ways.
 We let the season control the menu and take care of what the earth provides.
 This way we can vary the menu often.

-Nyköpingshus is the center of the city's history and is originally a medieval castle that was built on turns.
-Today it is a partially ruined castle ruin and a popular place for both Nyköpings residents and tourists.
+Nyköpingshus is the center of the city's history and is originally a medieval castle that was built on in turns.
+Today it is a partially restored castle ruin and a popular place for both Nyköpings residents and tourists.

-On the rural bus, you can take your bike with you as much as possible (max two bicycles per bus).
+On the rural bus, you can take your bike with you in regard to space (max two bicycles per bus).
 It doesn't cost anything extra.
 You can hang up and take your bike off the bus yourself.
-You may not bring your bicycle on city buses.
+You may not bring your bicycle on city buses. read more here.